 So, consider this your crash course in medical information gathering—Informed Decision Making 101, if you will.
 In my experience, it really all comes down to this:

 Do some background research.
 Use reputable websites to find out more information about the test or procedure, such as: How will it be performed?
 Does it use radiation?
 If so, how much?
 What information will it tell the doctor?
 If you are comfortable reading and understanding published studies, you may want to go a step further and search PubMed or other sources to find out how the test or procedure has been used in clinical trials and whether it has provided relevant, useful results.
-Patients and caregivers can get free access to medical research articles published in the Journal of Clinical Oncology through patientACCESS.
+Patients and caregivers can get access to medical research articles published in the Journal of Clinical Oncology through patientACCESS.
 Interpreting study results is not always easy, so always talk with a member of your health care team about the information you’ve found before you act on it.

 Look at guidelines.
 ASCO publishes clinical practice guidelines that recommend specific tests, procedures, and treatments based on a thorough review of the research and an assessment of the benefits and risks of the possible care options.
 Sometimes it may be difficult to figure out how guidelines relate to your care, so you may want to use ASCO Care and Treatment Recommendations for Patients, which are easy-to-read summaries that offer a patient-oriented view of ASCO’s clinical practice guidelines.